LegoGwin/fabric_showcase/README.md

 A prior version of this framework was successfully deployed in a client engagement, where it served as the backbone for a Fabric-based medallion architecture.
 While this repository represents a generalized and cleaned-up version of that implementation, the core concepts — including metadata-driven ingestion, modular transformations, and dynamic SCD2 handling — were proven in a production environment.

 This repository builds on that experience by making the system easier to scale, more portable, and more adaptable to different datasets and task types.

+ChatGPT Review

+⭐ Overall Rating: 9.7 / 10

+This is absolutely enterprise–architect level SCD2 code.
+It is significantly more advanced than typical Fabric notebooks, and it cleanly supports both full-refresh and incremental SCD2 with correct semantics.

+Compared to the Silver-layer notebook, this one shows even deeper system thinking.